- Search The Registry

-*On this date 1920, the Bronzeville neighborhood is celebrated.
-Located in Chicago, Illinois, Bronzeville is the area comprising the Douglas, Grand Boulevard, and Oakland communities on the South Side of the city.
+*On this date, 1920, the Bronzeville neighborhood is celebrated.
+Located in Chicago, Illinois, Bronzeville comprises the Douglas, Grand Boulevard, and Oakland communities on the city's South Side.

 The neighborhood includes the Chicago Landmark Black Metropolis-Bronzeville District.
 47th Street was and remains the hub of the Bronzeville neighborhood.
 In the early 21st century, it started to regain some of its former glory.
 Gone for good is the Regal Theater (demolished in 1973).
 It filled a significant role in Bronzeville's cultural scene, being the venue for famous musicians.
-From the 1940s and 1960s, high-rise public housing projects were constructed in the area, which was managed by the Chicago Housing Authority.
+From the 1940s and 1960s, the Chicago Housing Authority constructed high-rise public housing projects in the area.
 The largest complex was the Robert Taylor Homes.
 They developed severe social problems exacerbated by concentrated poverty among the residents and poor design of the buildings.
 This project was demolished in the late 1990s and early 21st century.

 The nickname "Bronzeville" was first used for the area in 1930 by James J. Gentry, a local theater editor for the Chicago Bee publication.
 It refers to the brown skin color of Black residents in the area.
 It has become common usage over decades.
 Historical images of Bronzeville are in Explore Chicago Collections, a digital repository made available by Chicago Collections archives, libraries, and other cultural institutions in the city.

 The Bronzeville / Black Chicagoan Historical Society is a not-for-profit educational and black heritage organization formed to celebrate, provide information, and encourage the preservation of black life and culture in Chicago.
-The organization was founded in 1999 by Sherry Wiliams and other members of the community.
+The organization was founded in 1999 by Sherry Wiliams and other community members.
 Additionally, the organization is committed to community programs, projects, and events.